NuAtlas/Furrballs/README.md

 **When possible use atomic types/operations.**

 **Allow for modularity and integration with and into other projects.**
-(ex: allow for the use of a threadpool or a job system provided externally for purrallel)
+(ex: allow for the use of a threadpool or a job system provided externally for burst)

 **Only paging system is allowed to allocated memory, any allocation goes through it (or MemoryManager class) if independent buffer is needed**